skjolber/json-log-domain/support/stackdriver/README.md

 import static com.example.network.NetworkPayloadBuilder.*;
 ```

-and create a `LogEntry` with a JSON payload type.
+and create a `LogEntry` with a custom payload type.

 ```java